bobko69/8PortLEDDistro/README.md

 Here are the config files we load on to the board before we ship it to you:
 - version 0.14 config file: https://github.com/bobko69/8PortLEDDistro/blob/main/files/wled_cfg_SHIP_0.14.x.json
 - version 0.15 config file: https://github.com/bobko69/8PortLEDDistro/blob/main/files/wled_cfg_SHIP_0.15.x.json

+## How do i upgrade from WLED version 0.14 to version 0.15?
+Version 15 config is different from the version 14 config.
+You need to do a full erase of the flash when upgrading.
+I suggest using install.wled.me to reflash the firmware.
+If the site cant find the board try flipping the USBC cable over.
+Sometimes these cables work in one direction but not the other.
+Press the blue 'ethernet' button to install the firmware with ethernet enabled.
+Then press the 'install' button.
+When asked, you should check the box that says 'eraser device'.
+After the firmware is loaded it will prompt you to set up the wifi.
+Skip this step, remove the USBC cable and apply power to the main green power in connector.
+Connect to the WLED-AP with your phone and do the wifi set up here.
+You will need to re configure the output ports too.